"Angry Birds" maker eyes Hong Kong IPO

 VALUE TARGET

-Vesterbacka told Tekniikka&Talous the aim is to build the company into a media giant with a market capitalization similar to Walt Disney Co, which is valued at $65.3 billion.
+Vesterbacka told Tekniikka&Talous the aim is to build the company into a media giant with a market capitalisation similar to Walt Disney Co, which is valued at $65.3 billion.

 "That is the target.
 There is no reason why we should not be able to build a company of that size," Vesterbacka was quoted as saying, adding Rovio's 2011 revenues would be around $100 million, compared with $10 million a year before.

-The weekly said estimates of Rovio's value range from 2 billion euros ($2.6 billion) to 7 billion euros ($9.1 billion).
+The weekly said estimates of Rovio's value range from 2 billion to 7 billion euros.

 It has reached a record 600 million downloads in two years, compared with rival Electronic Arts' hit game Tetris which reached 100 million mobile downloads last year.